Fan Pier, Boston

 Enroll your kids in one out of 15 elementary educational institutions, send them to one out of four middle or choose between two public high schools.
 When it comes to private education, you can pick among institutions like Fessenden School for boys, Solomon Schechter Day, a conservative Jewish, and Mount Alvernia High School and Academy for girls.

-If you are moving to a city alone, looking for higher education, know that there are six colleges in Newton.
+If you are moving to a city alone or looking for higher education, know that there are six colleges in Newton.
 Besides worrying about what to pack for college, you have the task of choosing among many educational programs that can help you master Law, Hebrew language, liberal arts, psychology, and many others.

-Aside from excellent learning opportunities, Newton is a hotspot of romantic things to do in Boston.
+Aside from excellent learning opportunities, Newton is a hotspot for romantic things to do in Boston.
 All of those moving for a relationship looking for a way to surprise their partner should make a reservation at one of many local restaurants.
 There is everything from steaks to pizza and sandwiches.
 You can also spend the day at Hemlock Gorge Reservation, Chestnut Hill Reservoir, or Bullough’s Pond and enjoy nature at its finest.

-Did all of these make you consider Newton as your next destination?
-If it did, you could start looking for accommodation, and according to Niche, around 72% of people own their residence.
-Following their footsteps, you will need around $886,100 to buy a property or $1,830 to rent it.
+If it did, you could start looking for accommodation, and according to Niche, around 70% of people own their residence.

 Newton Is Well-Connected With Other Areas